joeirimpan/werkzeug-interceptor/README.md

 # werkzeug-interceptor
-How often do you find yourself writing flask apps just to mock that one third party HTTP endpoint?
-Well, this solves it.
+Werkzeug-Interceptor allows you to mock specific endpoints based on the HTTP method name, endpoint, and response you define.

-# Usage
+## Usage

 ```bash
 http_intercept -p 8000 '[{"methods": ["POST"], "path": "test-endpoint", "response": "Hello"}]'